-The Institutional Work Study Program is a part - time employment program for TVCC students.
+The Institutional Work Study Program is a part time employment program for TVCC students.
 Students do not have to show financial need to work under this program.
-The part - time jobs available are in the various offices on campus.
+The program offers part time jobs in various offices on campus.
 Students are paid minimum wage and work no more than 19 hours per week.
-Paychecks are distributed on the $5^{th}$ and $20^{th}$ of each month.
-Working on campus is an ideal situation for a student with transportation problems.
+Paychecks are distributed on the 5th and 20th of each month.